automated-ch/jax-rs-client-cert-auth/readme.md

 ## setup in web.xml
 the common name of the certificate should match the principal name

+'<principal-name>linux-utr6-client</principal-name>'

+results from following CN value in your above created certificate:

+`CN=linux-utr6-client`

 ### references
 https://docs.oracle.com/javaee/7/tutorial/security-advanced002.htm